InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

 title: Including Votes in Transactions
 description: This tutorial describes how to use Proof-of-Transaction(PoT) to elect validators on the InfraRelayChain.
 keywords:
-  - Proof-of-Transaction
+  - Proof-of-Transaction(PoT)
-  - System TOken
+  - System Token
 ---

 This tutorial will explore how to select validators for the relay chain in the **_InfraRelayChain_** based on [Proof-of-Transaction](../learn/protocol/proof-of-transaction.md) using [Aggregated TaaV (Transaction-as-a-Vote)](../learn/protocol/proof-of-transaction.md#aggregated-proof-of-transactionpot) in a real multi-chain environment.